nerohmot/sksd/README.md

 There is some fundamental differences in how `daemons` are constructed in Linux/Windows/MacOS ...

 Maybe [daemoniker](https://daemoniker.readthedocs.io/en/latest/) (or similar) can help there, but for the moment (proof of concept) we'll limit ourselves to Linux, and use 'well-behaved' daemons according to Stevens.

+## Dependencies and their implications

+  * Old situation:
+    Spyder ➜ spyder-kernels

+  * New situation:
+    Spyder
+    sksd ➜ spyder-kernels

+... needs to be worked out better ...

+## Conda environments